White-fronted tern: Taxonomy

 The white-fronted tern was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the terns in the genus Sterna and coined the binomial name Sterna striata.
 Gmelin based his description on the "striated tern" that had been described and illustrated in 1785 by the English ornithologist John Latham in his book A General Synopsis of Birds.
 The naturalist Joseph Banks had provided Latham with a drawing of the tern from New Zealand.
 The drawing had been made by William Wade Ellis from a specimen collected in 1777 off the southeast coast of New Zealand's North Island on James Cook's third voyage to the Pacific Ocean.
 The genus name Sterna comes from the Old English word for a black tern.
 The specific epithet is from Latin striatus meaning "striated".
 The species is monotypic: no subspecies are recognised.

-The species is most closely related to roseate tern (Sterna dougallii) and black-naped tern (Sterna sumatrana), and slightly less closely related to common tern (Sterna hirundo), South American tern (Sterna hirundinacea), Antarctic tern (Sterna vittata) and Arctic tern (Sterna paradisaea).
+The species is most closely related to roseate tern (S. dougallii) and black-naped tern (S. sumatrana), and slightly less closely related to common tern (S. hirundo), South American tern (S. hirundinacea), Antarctic tern (S. vittata) and Arctic tern (S. paradisaea).